-The Second Circuit has held that a party is "free to adopt a 'no pay' position" at a mediation.
-Allegations of a lack of good faith in reported cases have generally fallen into one of five categories: 1.) failure to attend; 2.) failure of an organizational party to send a representative with sufficient settlement authority; 3.) inadequate preparation for the mediation, including the failure to have submitted a pre-mediation statement; 4.) insufficient efforts to resolve the matter, including the failure to make a suitable offer or any offer at all, making inconsistent legal arguments, not providing requested documents or unilateral withdrawal from the mediation; and 5.) miscellaneous allegations, including failure to sign a mediated agreement or engaging in unspecified bad-faith behavior.
+The Second Circuit has held that a party is "free to adopt a 'no pay' position" at a mediation.11 Allegations of a lack of good faith in reported cases have generally fallen into one of five categories: 1.) failure to attend; 2.) failure of an organizational party to send a representative with sufficient settlement authority; 3.) inadequate preparation for the mediation, including the failure to have submitted a pre-mediation statement; 4.) insufficient efforts to resolve the matter, including the failure to make a suitable offer or any offer at all, making inconsistent legal arguments, not providing failure to sign a mediated agreement or engaging in unspecified bad-faith behavior.12